T.J. Miller: Television

 Miller appeared frequently as a member of the "round table" on Chelsea Lately.
-He appeared as Marmaduke Brooker in Carpoolers, which ran for 13 episodes on ABC in 2007–2008.
+He appeared as Marmaduke Brooker in Carpoolers, which ran for thirteen episodes on ABC in 2007–2008.
 In 2012, he voiced Robbie Valentino on the Disney channel cartoon Gravity Falls.
 On December 13, 2010, October 28, 2011, and June 14, 2012, he performed stand-up on Conan.
 On November 15, 2011, his stand-up special No Real Reason premiered on Comedy Central.
 In 2011, he hosted a special called Mash Up, which was picked up in 2012 for a full season by Comedy Central.
 He starred in the Fox TV series The Goodwin Games as Jimmy Goodwin.

-Miller starred in the HBO sitcom Silicon Valley, which has been met with widespread critical acclaim and he won the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series in 2015.
-In May 2017, Miller and HBO jointly announced that Miller would not be returning for the 5th season of Silicon Valley.
+Miller starred in the HBO sitcom Silicon Valley, which was met with widespread critical acclaim and he won the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series in 2015.
+In May 2017, Miller and HBO jointly announced that Miller would not be returning for the fifth season of Silicon Valley.
+Series creator Mike Judge later revealed that Miller was removed from the show for failing to show up to work, and for coming to work "seemingly under the influence".

 As a commercial actor, he voiced a talking ball of mucus in commercials for Mucinex and starred as Greg the Genie in a promotional campaign for Slim Jim meat snacks.

-He voiced Gorburger, a giant blue monster talk show host, on The Gorburger Show, which originally aired on Funny or Die and YouTube for 2 seasons in 2012–13, then on Comedy Central for a 3rd season in 2017 before being cancelled.
+He voiced Gorburger, a giant blue monster talk show host, on The Gorburger Show, which originally aired on Funny or Die and YouTube for two seasons in 2012–13, then on Comedy Central for a third season in 2017 before being canceled.